Westward Music Festival 2017 Presents:

 Festival passes and individual tickets are available now via Ticketfly. ticketf.ly/2qBxqva

 Celebrating the spirit of Vancouver and it's world-class music scene, the festival is comprised of 15 live music events with multi-genre line-ups all taking place within a 2.5km radius of one another.
-Participating venues include the Vogue Theatre (open to all ages), Biltmore Cabaret, The Imperial Theatre and Fox Cabaret, with a two-day outdoor event at the Red Truck Brewery back lot.
+Participating venues include the Vogue Theatre (open to all ages), Venue, Biltmore Cabaret, The Imperial Theatre and Fox Cabaret.

 While bands often spend their early days discovering their musical directions and vying for visibility, the story of Vancouver’s Dear Rouge is something unique and almost unheard of in Canada.
 The band is led by husband and wife duo Drew and Danielle McTaggart.
 Between the two of them, they carry years of touring and recording with multiple bands and different musical ventures.
 It was these days of young exploration that led them to meeting.
 Both driven by a passion to create energetic music with a creative backbone, they formed Dear Rouge and their debut EP Heads Up Watch Out.